COVID-19 Study Abroad FAQ

 - Can I use my scholarships if I defer my program to a later term?

-If you have received any funding for study abroad Spring 2021 from outside sources, you should contact the organization who granted the scholarship about your program cancellation and inquire whether you will be able to use the award in a later term.
+If you have received any funding for study abroad from outside sources, you should contact the organization who granted the scholarship about your program cancellation and inquire whether you will be able to use the award in a later term.

 - What is the status of US passport applications and issuance?